kiante-fernandez/webgazer-qualtrics/qualtrics/continuous-tracking-guide.md

 **What this does:**
 - Makes the persistent iframe visible for calibration
 - Displays welcome screen with camera permission request
-- Shows "Initializing camera..." status, then "✓ Camera ready" when ready
+- Shows "Initializing camera..." status, then "Camera ready" when ready
 - User sees clear instructions before calibration begins
 - Green dots appear for calibration (8 positions)
 - Blue dots appear for validation (4 positions)